Overlapping Spaces for Compact Graph Representations: Experiments

 \subsection{Graph reconstruction}

-To compare with previous research, we start with the graph reconstruction task with distortion loss~\eqref{distortion}.
-The goal is to embed all nodes of a given graph into a $d$-dimensional space approximating the pairwise graph distances between the nodes.
-Similarly to~\cite{gu2018learning}, we use the USCA312 dataset of distances between North American cities~\cite{burkardtXXXXcity} (weighted complete graph), graph of computer science Ph.D. advisor-advisee relationships~\cite{bonacich2008phd}, a power grid distribution network with backbone structure~\cite{watts2011power}, and a dense social network from Facebook~\cite{leskovec2012social}.
-We also created a new dataset, obtained by launching the breadth-first search on the Wikipedia category graph, starting from the ``Linear Algebra'' category with search depth limited to 6.
-Further, we refer to this dataset as WLA6~\footnote{The dataset will is publicly available.} and we expect it to be well described by a hyperbolic geometry due to its hierarchical structure.
+\paragraph{Graph datasets} We use the following graph datasets: the USCA312 dataset of distances between North American cities \cite{burkardtXXXXcity} (weighted complete graph), a graph of computer science Ph.D. advisor-advisee relationships~\cite{bonacich2008phd}, a power grid distribution network with backbone structure~\cite{watts2011power}, a dense social network from Facebook~\cite{leskovec2012social}, and EuCore dataset generated using email data from a large European research institution~\cite{leskovec2007graph}.
+We also collected a new dataset by launching the breadth-first search on the Wikipedia category graph, starting from the ``Linear Algebra'' category with search depth limited to 6.
+Further, we refer to this dataset as WLA6; more details are given in Appendix~\ref{sec:WLA-dataset}.
+This graph is very close to being a tree, although it has some cycles.
+We expect the hyperbolic space to give a significant profit for this graph, and we observe that product spaces give almost no additional advantage.
+The purpose of using this additional dataset is to evaluate overlapping spaces on a dataset where product spaces do not provide quality gains.
+Table~\ref{dataset-table} lists the properties of all considered datasets.